Revenue vs Profit: What's the Difference?

 Operating profit, also called earnings before interest and taxes (EBIT), is a company's profit before removing interest and taxes.

-Investors use net profit to assess a company's total profitability, which shows how well the company is managing it.
+Investors use the net profit to assess a company's total profitability, which shows how well the company manages it.

 Calculating Sales Revenue and Profit